wxgeo/ptyx/README.md

 Note that geophar come with its own sympy version embedded, so *you won't need to install sympy yourself*.

-You may unzip geophar wherever you like, but you need to edit ptyx.py main script to indicate geophar path.
+You may unzip geophar wherever you like, but you need to edit the *config.py* script to indicate geophar path.
 Search for the following lines, and edit them according to your own path :

     # <personnal_configuration>